peej/tonic/README.markdown

 How it works
 ============

 Everything is a resource, and a resource is defined as a PHP class.
-An annotation wires a URI (or a collection of URIs) to the resource, and methods that match the HTTP methods by name allow interaction with it.
+Annotations wire a URI to the resource and HTTP methods to class methods.

-    /**
-     * This class defines an example resource that is wired into the URI /example
-     * @uri /example
-     */
-    class ExampleResource extends Resource { }

-The incoming HTTP request is turned into a list of negotiated URIs based on the accept request headers which can then be used to pick the best representation for the response.

     /**
      * This class defines an example resource that is wired into the URI /example